Living in Harmony With Nature: Off Grid House Featured in SelfBuild & Design Magazine!

 There’s something special about seeing one’s work in print.
-We are all so used to digital media, so it makes a pleasant change to flick through the pages of a glossy magazine and see a project we have designed featured.
+We are all so used to digital media, so it makes a pleasant change to flick through the pages of a glossy magazine and see a project we have designed featured and real SelfBuild and Design.
 That is the case for this off-grid house we designed in rural Dorset.

 Our design concept was to convert and and extend an existing storage building to add a “living wing” that would reach out of a clearing in the trees to engage with the landscape.
 The resulting home responds to the rural vernacular and form of the existing building and of course, the woodland setting.